St Martin's, Isles of Scilly: Description

-There are three main settlements on the island - Higher Town, Middle Town and Lower Town - in addition to a number of scattered farms and cottages, with a total population (2011 census) of 136.
+There are three main settlements on the island - Higher Town, Middle Town and Lower Town - in addition to a number of scattered farms and cottages.

 There are two quays - at Higher Town (the Higher Town Quay, used at high tide) and at Lower Town (the Hotel Quay, used at low tide).
-In Higher Town there is a post office.

-There is a vineyard on the island.
+In Higher Town there is also a general store and post office, a bakery, a bistro, a fish and chip restaurant and a commercial vineyard.
+At Lower Town, there is also a hotel, a public house and a silversmith and jeweler.

+In addition, St Martin's has a community observatory, which is situated between Middle Town and Higher Town.
+The night sky on the island is rated as class 1 on the Bortle scale, which means it has very minimal light pollution and is possibly the best place in England to view the Milky Way.

-To the north, St Martin's is joined by a tidal causeway to White Island.
+To the north, St Martin's is joined by a tidal causeway to the uninhabited White Island, which is itself another Site of Special Scientific Interest.

 Daymark

 At the northeast corner of the island is a large red-and-white daymark.
 It was erected in 1683 by Thomas Ekins, first steward of the Godophin Family to live on the islands.
+The 'Daymark', alongside several nearby prehistoric cairns, are all registered scheduled monuments.

-It is a rendered granite circular tower 4.8 m in diameter and 6.4 m high, set back to conical termination making it 11 m high.
+Daymark is a rendered granite circular tower 4.8 m in diameter and 6.4 m high, set back to conical termination making it 11 m high.
 The blocked arched entrance door contains an incorrect date of 1637.
-It was painted white until 1822 but by 1833 had been painted red, and is now painted in bands of red and white.
+Daymark was painted white until 1822 but by 1833, it had been painted red.
+However, for much of the remainder of its history, Daymark has been painted in alternating bands of red and white.

-Despite its modernity, the daymark, alongside some prehistoric cairns, is a Scheduled Ancient Monument.

-The daymark is built on the highest point of St Martin's — and the second-highest point in the Isles of Scilly — and the islands' only Ordnance Survey triangulation station is situated by the daymark; the position and relative height mean that the Cornish mainland is visible (when the weather allows) and the daymark is identifiable from the mainland too.
+Daymark is built on the highest point of St Martin's — and the second-highest point in the Isles of Scilly — and the islands' only Ordnance Survey triangulation station is situated by Daymark.
+The relative position and height of this location means that in good weather, the Cornish mainland is visible from Daymark and reciprocally, Daymark is visible and identifiable from Lands End on the Cornish mainland.